Secure Shopping

 Memorial Service Ideas

 Planning a funeral or memorial service can be an overwhelming task.
+It can be a challenge to come up with memorial service ideas.
 There are so many details to consider.
 The first step is to decide whether or not you will plan a funeral or memorial service.
 To decide between a funeral or memorial service, see our article "Difference between a Funeral and Memorial Service".
+Also see our articles on Planning a Child's Memorial and planning Celebration of Life Services.

 Decide on a location or setting

-The location, or setting, of the memorial service is key to establishing the mood and atmosphere.
-Typically, services may be held in a church building, but they do not have to be.
-If the deceased wasn't a religious person, consider alternative settings such as a park, riverside, lodge, or marina.
-If the person had a very specific interest, consider a golf course, baseball field, art gallery, beach or ski hill.
+The location, or setting of the memorial service is key to establishing the mood and atmosphere.
+Typically, services may be held in a church building or religious setting, but they do not have to be.
+If the deceased wasn't a religious person, or didn't have a home church, consider alternative settings such as a park, riverside, lodge, or marina.
+If the person had a very specific hobbies or interests, consider a golf course, baseball field, art gallery, beach or ski hill.
 Always think about how the person spent his or her time, and how he or she would want to be remembered.
-Keep in mind whether or not you’ll be serving food, and how many people you think will be attending.
+Keep in mind whether or not you will be serving food, and how many people you think will be attending.
 Adapt the location so that it fits your needs.

 Pick a time and date